-There’s a lot of talk out there encouraging the DIY approach, and though it’s wonderful to be able to make repairs yourself, there are some things that can go seriously wrong if it doesn’t get done 100% correctly.
+There’s a lot of talks out there encouraging the DIY approach, and though it’s wonderful to be able to make repairs yourself, there are some things that can go seriously wrong if it doesn’t get done 100% correctly.
 There are many things you need to consider when you’re planning a sump pump installation, and one of those is building code restrictions.

 Importance of Building Code Compliance

 Let’s talk about the reality of following building codes.
-Every municipality has its own building codes within the zoning laws, and there may even be restrictions of what you can do within your neighborhood.
+Every municipality has its own building codes within the zoning laws, and there may even be restrictions on what you can do within your neighborhood.
 You might think it’s ok to do what you want because it is, after all, your home.
 What you do affects your neighbors and your neighborhood, however.
 If you incorrectly install a sump pump, you could end up not only causing damage to your own personal property, but you may also damage your neighbors’ and be held liable.
 It’s far better to follow your city’s building codes and get a reliable plumber to install your sump pump.

 Steps A Plumber Follows